 The Boxer is happiest when it is with people.
 Its whole pelvis moves when a Boxer wags its tail in delight and exhilaration.
 It can adapt to any environment as long as it is with people.

 They love being with their “families” and don’t like to be alone.
-Include them in your gatherings when company is around.
+Please include them in your gatherings when the company is around.

 They love to be your shadow.
 Boxers are intelligent and are quite capable of participating in many family adventures.

 Accept them for what they are and give them time to show how loyal they could be.
-They are very sensitive animals so never hit them.
+They are susceptible animals, so never hit them.